-Our newest location opened December 2017 in Healy , AK.
+Opened December 2017 in Healy , AK.
 This was a welcoming site to local residents who now, don’t have to drive 2 1/2 hours to Fairbanks to grocery shop.
-Staying with the “just right” motto, this full size Three Bears grocery store location (37,000 sq ft) features an Ace Hardware, Bears Den Liquor store, a Shell Fuel Station, and an Outpost.
+Staying with the “just right” motto, this full size Three Bears grocery store location (37,000 sq ft) features an Ace Hardware, Bears Den Liquor store, a Shell Fuel Station, and an Outpost sporting goods department.

 To this day Three Bears is still a family owned and operated company and plans to be around for quite a few more years.
+With many more locations to come to serve Alaska and there unique communities.
 The company’s CEO/President is one of Larry Weisz Sr.’s sons, Dave Weisz.
 He continues the values and beliefs that his father set out many years ago that Three Bears will be “just right” for the communities we open stores in.